United States foreign policy toward the People's Republic of China

-Since the beginning of the first Trump administration, the U.S. foreign policy toward China has shifted from "engagement" to "competition".
+At the beginning of the first Trump administration, the U.S. foreign policy toward China has shifted from "engagement" to "competition".

 The United States foreign policy toward the People's Republic of China originated during the Cold War.
 At that time, the U.S. had a containment policy against communist states.
 The leaked Pentagon Papers indicated the efforts by the U.S. to contain China through military actions undertaken in the Vietnam War.
 The containment policy centered around an island chain strategy.
-President Richard Nixon's China rapprochement signaled a shift in focus to gain leverage in containing the Soviet Union.
+In 1972, President Richard Nixon's China rapprochement signaled a shift in focus to gain leverage in containing the Soviet Union.
 Formal diplomatic ties between the U.S. and China were established in 1979, and with normalized trade relations since 2000, the U.S. and China have been linked by closer economic ties and more cordial relations.
 In his first term as U.S. president, Barack Obama said, "We want China to succeed and prosper.
 It's good for the United States if China continues on the path of development that it's on".

 During the 2010s and early 2020s, there was a significant shift in America's China policy.
 U.S. military presence in the region, efforts to improve relations with India and Vietnam, and the Obama administration's 2012 "Pivot to Asia" strategy for increased American involvement in the Western Pacific, have been associated with a policy aimed at countering China's growing clout.
 Current U.S. military presence in the region includes military alliances with South Korea, with Japan, and with the Philippines.
 The Indo-Pacific region has become the focus of competition between the two powers.

-The term "strategic competition" is frequently used by the United States government to describe the economic, technological, and geopolitical relationship between the U.S. and China, which has intensified in recent years.
+The term "strategic competition" has been frequently used by the United States government to describe the economic, technological, and geopolitical relationship between the U.S. and China, which had intensified in recent years.
 The first Trump administration stated, "The United States recognizes the long-term strategic competition between our two systems".
 It designated China as a "revisionist power" seeking to overturn the liberal international order and displace the United States, and called for a whole-of-government approach to China guided by a return to principled realism.

 The Biden administration assessed that previous optimistic approaches to China were flawed, and that China poses "the most significant challenge of any nation-state in the world to the United States".
 China remains "the only competitor out there with both the intent to reshape the international order and, increasingly, a power to do so" according to the U.S.-released National Defense Strategy in 2022.
 However, the U.S. National Security Advisor, Jake Sullivan, has stated that the Biden administration does not pursue a fundamental transformation of the Chinese political system.
+The second Trump administration again saw a shift in China policy.
+The administration de-emphasized ideological and political conflict as well as concerns about China's human rights issues, and put the focus mainly on economic and military competition.